 And, if you’re trying to decide between a party at your in-laws or with your co-workers, what about attending a little bit of both events?
 Can you stop in at both parties?
 Or do something special with the group whose party you choose not to attend?
 Invite your in-laws to a nice lunch or afternoon tea.
 What about sending a nice floral arrangement to your in-laws that will add a nice touch to the holiday party that you won’t be attending?
 What about inviting your co-workers for a happy hour in February, when the holidays are over and the winter doldrums are back?

-Coming up with more than two options, maybe even four or five, is in fact an excellent way of making your life more colorful in all the seasons because you appreciate the range of options that are always available.
-You are constantly getting yourself unstuck by coloring up.
+Coming up with more than two options, maybe even four or five, is an excellent way of making your life more colorful in all the seasons, in all ways, because you learn to appreciate the wide range of options that are always available in a wider frame.
+And, in doing so, you are never stuck!

 If it’s hard for you to think of more than two options, get a little help from your friends.
 Ask your spouse to help think of options over coffee at your favorite café or a glass of wine by the fire.
 Even your kids can be helpful.
 They will often come up with silly ideas that may not be practical in and of themselves but can lead you to think more imaginatively yourself.
 So make color up, get unstuck your mantra for the New Year, and you will be happily surprised at how every decision becomes an adventure, an opportunity to create anew.

 An open creative mind is primed for inspiration.
 When seemingly out of the blue